Dynamic Board Retreats: 3 Questions CEOs Ask to Build Them

 You can create a board retreat that meets and exceeds your objectives and launches your nonprofit to the next level.

-How will you know you created succeeded?
+How will you know your retreat succeeded?
 Effective board retreats leave everyone tired and thrilled.
 In the parking lot or at the end of virtual sessions, everyone concurs they worked hard and that the future never looked brighter.

 Dynamic board retreats don’t happen by accident.
-You create them by planning what you want to happen during them in advance.
+You create them by planning your objectives, measurements, and the value you want to happen in advance.

 Need more help with your board retreat?
-Karen is available for a mini-consult to answer these questions or more.
-Click here to email or here to set a time to chat.
+Karen is available for a mini-consult to answer help you answer these questions, help you craft an agenda or more.
+Click here to email or here to chat.